knovuslab/Open-Assistant/docs/docs/faq.md

 <details>
 <summary>

-### What license does Open Assistant use?
+### What license does ራስ | rasGPT use?

 </summary>

-All Open Assistant code is licensed under Apache 2.0.
+All ራስ | rasGPT code is licensed under Apache 2.0.
 This means it is available for a wide range of uses including commercial use.

-The Open Assistant Pythia based models are released as full weights and will be licensed under the Apache 2.0 license.
+The ራስ | rasGPT Pythia based models are released as full weights and will be licensed under the Apache 2.0 license.

-The Open Assistant LLaMa based models will be released only as delta weights meaning you will need the original LLaMa weights to use them, and the license restrictions will therefore be those placed on the LLaMa weights.
+The ራስ | rasGPT LLaMa based models will be released only as delta weights meaning you will need the original LLaMa weights to use them, and the license restrictions will therefore be those placed on the LLaMa weights.

-The Open Assistant data is released under a Creative Commons license allowing a wide range of uses including commercial use.
+The ራስ | rasGPT data is released under a Creative Commons license allowing a wide range of uses including commercial use.

 </details>